Br00ty/zillion_brooty/README.md

-# Template Pack for PopTracker
+# Zillion Item Tracker for PopTracker

-This a template tracker package for PopTracker.
+This is a Item tracker for Zillion Randomizer for Archipelago.

-Includes examples for AP and SNES memory autotracking and beginner-friendly explanations in the pack.
+This item tracker features Auto-Tracking by connecting to the AP server.

 ## Installation

-Just download the lastest build or source and put in your packs folder (unpacked).
+Go to the `Releases` and download the latest version

 ## More Info